Video Lesson

 All the same, the methods of freezing (vitrification instead of slow freeze) have been updated in the last fifteen years and so we have less long-term data on the more modern vitrification approach.
 Below is data on over 6,000 babies born from either vitrified frozen embryos or embryos that were transferred without freezing: the data is reassuring but does not provide us truly long-term follow-up.

-Next, many doctors worry about data showing babies born from frozen embryos are large-for-gestational age and that pregnancies with these embryos correlate with preeclampsia in the mother.
+Next, many doctors worry about data showing babies born from frozen embryos are large-for-gestational age and that pregnancies with these embryos correlate with preeclampsia in the mother, specifically in cases of programmed cycles.
 However, as you can see from two separate studies below, fresh embryo transfers have issues in their own right.
 They correlate with delivery-related risks, namely having a baby that’s underweight or delivered prematurely.
 Generally speaking, most doctors tend to worry more about the risks associated with fresh transfers.

 Risk Of Embryo Loss or Not Making It To Transfer